hanmertens/dary_heap/README.md

 types provided by this crate may provide performance improvements.

 The version of the standard library this crate is based on is currently 1.47.0.
+The aim is to keep the crate in sync with the latest stable Rust release.

+The minimum supported Rust version (MSRV) is currently 1.31.0.
+There are some minor features that depend on a higher minimum version of Rust and are automatically detected:

+- Support for `From<DaryHeap<T, D>>` for `Vec<T>` requires at least Rust version 1.41.0. `Into<Vec<T>>` for `DaryHeap<T, D>` can be used on older versions.
+- Support for `no_std` (but with `alloc`) requires at least Rust version 1.36.0.
+- Enabling the `serde` feature also requires at least Rust version 1.36.0.

-The minimum supported Rust version is currently 1.41.0; this can be increased in a minor level release, but not in a patch level release.
+The MSRV can be increased in a minor level release, but not in a patch level release.

 There are no stability guarantees for the `unstable` and `unstable_nightly` features.
 Changes to the behavior of nullary heaps (that should not be used anyway) are also not considered to be breaking and can happen in a patch level release.

 ## Features